Skip to main content

 }

-1. Click Save and examine how the rule works on different documents in the set.
-To check how the rule handles errors, you can enter test values in the fields on the data form manually.
-The rule will be re-applied each time you change the field value.
+Click Save and examine how the rule works on different documents in the set.
+To check how the rule handles errors, enter test values in the fields on the data form manually — the rule re-applies each time you change the field value.